dieselrabbit/screenlogicpy/README.md

 **Warning:** This method is not rate-limited.
 The calling application is responsible for maintaining reasonable intervals between updates.

-*Changed in v0.5.0: This method now an async coroutine and no longer disconnects from the protocol adapter after polling the data.*
+*Changed in v0.5.0: This method is now an async coroutine and no longer disconnects from the protocol adapter after polling the data.*

 ## Using the data

-The `ScreenLogicGateway` class updates all data at once from the ScreenLogic gateway.
+The `ScreenLogicGateway` class updates all data at once from the ScreenLogic protocol adapter.
 That data is cached as a `dict` object for continued reference by the consuming application.
 The consuming application may get this data at anytime with the `get_data()` method.

     data = gateway.get_data()